pcoet/golang-patterns/docs/tutorials/testing.md

 the string on white space, validates the substrings, performs the specified operation, and returns the result.
 The terms and symbol in the input must be separated by white space.
-For example, "2 + 2" is valid input, but "2+2" is not.
-If you were building a production calculator application that accepted arbitrary input strings, you would probably want to handle inputs like "2 + 2*3" or "10/5", because users are likely to enter them.
+For example, `"2 + 2"` is valid input, but `"2+2"` is not.
+If you were building a production calculator application that accepted arbitrary input strings, you would probably want to handle inputs like `"2 + 2*3"` or `"10/5"`, because users are likely to enter them.
 But for the sake of simplicity, the example function doesn't parse such strings.

 Notice that `Calculate` returns a float and an error.
 If the function finishes successfully, it returns the result of the arithmetic operation as a float and `nil` for the error.
-If the function doesn't finish successfully, it returns the zero value for the float, which is 0, and an error.
+If the function doesn't finish successfully, it returns the zero value for the float, which is `0`, and an error.
 This means that you should check for an error before using a returned value of `0`.
-Otherwise you can't tell the difference between an expected 0 (from "2 - 2", for example) and a zero value returned from an error.
+Otherwise you can't tell the difference between an expected `0` (from the input `"2 - 2"`, for example) and a zero value returned from an error.

 > Note: To learn more about verifying a zero value using idiomatic Go, see the discussion of the "comma ok" pattern in